sahilsethi0105/scope-mri/README.md

 ```

 ## Accessing the Data
 If you simply want to use this repo to get familiar with deep learning for MRIs/CTs, we recommend installing the [`Stanford MRNet dataset available here`](https://stanfordmlgroup.github.io/competitions/mrnet/).
 Their dataset is larger than ours and significantly easier to train on.
+The repo is already compatible with MRNet.

 However, if you are interested in the SCOPE-MRI dataset, it has been released on the [`Medical Imaging and Data Resource Center (MIDRC)`](https://www.midrc.org/).
 Non-commercial access is freely available per MIDRC's usage policies to government and academic researchers.
 You can search for our MRIs in their system and download the DICOMs (~67 GB) _**UPDATE WITH EXACT INSTRUCTIONS**_.
 Then, follow the data preprocessing steps below.